-Steroid Injection for Knee Joint Osteoarthritis
+Steroid Injection for Knee Pain and Knee Joint Osteoarthritis

 As part of normal life, your joints are exposed to a constant low level of damage.
 In most cases, your body repairs itself and you do not experience any symptoms.
 Almost everyone will eventually develop some degree of osteoarthritis.
 One common myth is that exercise like running will “wear out your knees”.
 In actual fact, research shows that people who run recreationally are less likely to develop arthritis in the knee than someone who is mostly sedentary (Alentorn-Geli et al, 2017).